lkodinsson/MARS/Advanced/ProfessionsAndWages.md

 # Wages

-Any money provided by working a real job is not going to be a lot of money compared to going on quests, heists, or any kind of adventure.
+Any money provided by working a real job is not going to be a lot of money compared to going on quests, heists, or other kinds of adventures.
 Regardless, it can help fill in the gaps.
 Making money in this way is usually done over extended periods of time, and does not require a skill check.
 Instead you will use your average roll.
 To determine your average roll, take half your maximum roll, add any bonuses, then add 1 for every two dice you would roll.

 The following values are calculated including any mandatory costs that a character might incur over a given period of time, such as food and shelter.